Blackstray/SensorManagementWeb/README.md

-# SensorManagementWeb
+# DebateHubWeb

-Web Client for our semester project
+Web Client for our team project